singh-anushka/SheCents/README.md

 # SheCents-Smart Money Moves for women by women

-An simple application designed to educate women and others about finances through an engaging and gamified approach, employing a straightforward and interactive user interface.
+An fully responsive full stack application designed to educate women and others about finances through an engaging and gamified approach, employing a straightforward and interactive user interface.

 # Screenshots